WUSTL-GIS-Programming-spring-2014/classinfo/Final/README.md

 # Exam concept
-The concept of this exam is that you have an online file available of a wi-fi survey, and you are going to right a script that will read this wi-fi survey and both replace an existing PDF and update a web map to show the location of wi-fi coverage.
+The concept of this exam is that you have an online file available of a wi-fi survey, and you are going to write a script that will read this wi-fi survey and both replace an existing PDF and update a web map to show the location of wi-fi coverage.
 You will be provided with an mxd, a layer file, and part of the html file for Leaflet.
 (Note: The sample data and exam data will not be real maps of wi-fi coverage.)